How to Train an Intensive Discipler of Others

 1. Pastors must understand their role in a church is making disciples.

-2. Church leaders must understand how to structure their ministries so that mutual care for spiritual growth takes place throughout the ministry.
+2. Church leaders must understand how to structure their ministries so that care takes place throughout the ministry.

 A Closing Prayer

 Lord, we desire to equip your saints to do the work of the ministry, but we are frail and dependent upon You.
-We therefore beg you to empower us by your Holy Spirit as we travel the world.
+We, therefore, beg you to empower us by your Holy Spirit as we travel the world for Overseas Instruction in Counseling.
 We are passionate about your Great Commission and desire to see the earth filled with your glory as churches and leaders around the globe catch a vision and are equipped to do intensive discipleship.